darshna09/learningAngular/tour-of-heroes/README.md

 ## Learnings

-Always `export` the component class so you can import it elsewhere … like in the `AppModule`.
+- Always `export` the component class so you can import it elsewhere … like in the `AppModule`. -`*ngFor` to display a list.
+- `*ngIf` to conditionally include or exclude a block of HTML.
+- Toggle a CSS style class with a class binding.

+### Two-way binding

+`[(ngModel)]` is Angular's two-way binding syntax.

+Although `ngModel` is a valid Angular directive, it isn't available by default.
+It belongs to the optional `FormsModule` and you must opt in to using it.

+> Angular needs to know how the pieces of your application fit together and what other files and libraries the application requires.
+This information is called _metadata_.
+Some of the metadata is in the `@Component` decorators that you added to your component classes.
+Other critical metadata is in `@NgModule` decorators.
+The most important `@NgModule` decorator annotates the top-level `AppModule` class. `ng new` created an `AppModule` class in `src/app/app.module.ts` when it created the project.
+This is where you opt in to the `FormsModule`.

+The above is not the case for standalone applications.
+In case of Standalone application import `FormsModule` in the desired component.

+### Using pipe

 The word `uppercase` in the interpolation binding after the pipe `|` character, activates the built-in `UppercasePipe`.